July Sonoma County Music Picks

 Sunday, July 9

 A star-studded event featuring a who’s-who of bluegrass music, the Green Music Center’s Third Annual Bluegrass Festival has become an annual favorite in Sonoma County.
 This year's event features Del and Dawg Bluegrass Band, Mark O'Connor and the O'Connor Family Band, and newcomer Sierra Hull.
 Each music act brings a distinct style and blend to the bluegrass sound.

 The event is paired with the Green Music Center’s Second Annual Craft Beer Fest, featuring over 15 Sonoma County breweries.
-Get tickets for both craft beer and bluegrass festivals on their website.

 California Roots Presents: Dirty Heads and SOJA